 where Mk denotes the maximum number of years tracked for quitters of product k.
 This manuscript uses the notation to denote the tobacco product use status of never use for all N products.

 Over time, individuals age during each modeled time step; individuals may die; and individuals may change their tobacco product use status, e.g., they may initiate new products, quit using products, relapse and take up products they had previously quit, and so on.
 Changes in age and tobacco use status cause individuals to move from one subpopulation to another.
 The probability that an individual transitions from one tobacco use status to another is determined by the individual’s current age, sex, and tobacco use status.
-Figures S1.1 and S1.2 show the set of tobacco-use-status transitions for one- and two-product model formulations, respectively.
+Fig. A and B show the set of tobacco-use-status transitions for one- and two-product model formulations, respectively.
 This model can be extended to include additional products.

-Figure S1.1: Tobacco-use-status transitions for a single product model formulation.
+Figure A: Tobacco-use-status transitions for a single product model formulation.

 Figure Note: In the current model transition takes place among subpopulations defined by age, sex, and tobacco use status.

-Figure S1.2: Tobacco-use-status transitions for a two-product model
+Figure B: Tobacco-use-status transitions for a two-product model

 Figure Note: Transitions are categorized into four different behavior groups: initiation behaviors, cessation behaviors, switching behaviors, and relapse behaviors.
 The boxes represent the nine possible use statuses, with the first and second terms corresponding to the first and second tobacco products, respectively.